shravaniladkat/Facial-Emotion-Recognition/README.md

 python emotion_detect.py
 ```
 ## Output
--Detects faces in images
+- Detects faces in images
--Annotates each face with the predicted emotion
+- Annotates each face with the predicted emotion
--Displays the image with rectangles and labels
+- Displays the image with rectangles and labels